 Reading all of it again, it sounds like how you used to describe Genesis.
 Just a useless lesbian with a crush.
 Those are the entries you remember writing.
 There are even a few moments that you remember but didn’t record that support it.
 You remember a moment on the trail where Cuicatl bent over to get a rock out of her shoe.
 You realized that she really had put on some weight since you’d confronted her on Akala.
 In a very good way.

 It’s not impossible to believe you formed a crush on her.
 To start, she’s adorable.
 Her harsh edges have softened up a little and her body’s been making up for the time she was too busy herself starving to grow.
 Still short.
 Still thin.
 Just a little more natural-looking.
 Her hair’s also a very rich shade of jade green that makes her look distinct.
 Both journals agree on that.
-And even if her moral compass is starkly opposed to Gen’s, she still has the same instinct to ignore what the world ones and pursue the path she thinks is right.
+And even if her moral compass is starkly opposed to Gen’s, she still has the same instinct to ignore what the world wants and pursue the path she thinks is right.
 And it does something to your stomach to think about her morals being aligned to the people she likes.
 Aligned to you in some way.

 You’d never considered that a girl being willing to fight the entire world for you might be kind of hot.